metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## How sandboxes work

-Data sandboxes work by displaying an edited version of a table instead of the original table to a specific group.
+Data sandboxes work by displaying an edited version of a table, instead of the original table, to a specific group.

-YOu can think of a data sandbox is a bundle of permissions that includes:
+You can think of a data sandbox as a bundle of permissions that includes:

 - The edited version of a table that will replace the original table in Metabase.
-- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.
+- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table, instead of the original table, everywhere that the table is used in Metabase.

 You can define up to one data sandbox for each table and group combo in your Metabase.
 That means you can display different versions of a table for different groups, such as "Sandboxed Accounts for A" to Customer A, and "Sandboxed Accounts for B" to Customer B.

 ## Types of data sandboxes

-There are two basic types of sandboxes:

-- A [row-restricted sandbox](#row-restricted-sandboxes) will display a filtered table in place of the original table (to a specific group).
+A [row-restricted sandbox](#row-restricted-sandboxes) will display a filtered table in place of the original table (to a specific group).

-- An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of the original table (to a specific group).
+An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of the original table (to a specific group).

 ### Row-restricted sandboxes

-A row-restricted sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes).
-A group assigned to a row-restricted sandbox will see a version of the table with a filter like `Filter = "User Attribute"` applied to the original table.
+A row-restricted sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes), in place of the original table.

+A group assigned to a row-restricted sandbox will see a table with some `Filter = "User Attribute"` applied.

-For example, you can create a row-restricted sandbox to filter the Accounts table so that:
+For example, you can create a row-restricted sandbox to filter an Accounts table so that:
 - Someone with the user attribute "Basic" will see the rows where `Plan = "Basic"`.
 - Someone with the user attribute "Premium" will only see the rows where `Plan = "Premium"`.

 ### Advanced sandboxes

-To **restrict or edit the columns** of a table (in addition to row-restriction), you'll have to use an advanced sandbox.
-An advanced sandbox displays the results of a saved SQL question in place of a table, anywhere that the table is used in Metabase.
+To **restrict the columns** of a table (in addition to row-restriction), you'll have to use an advanced sandbox.
+An advanced sandbox displays the results of a saved SQL question in place of an original table.

+For example, say your original Accounts table includes the columns: ID, Email, Plan, and Created At.

-Say you create a saved question called "Sandboxed Accounts" that excludes the Email column from the Accounts table.
-An advanced sandbox can display the "Sandboxed Accounts" question result instead of the original Accounts table, everywhere that Accounts is used in Metabase.
+You can create a "Sandboxed Accounts" question that excludes the Email column: ID, Plan, and Created At.

+Then, set up an advanced sandbox to display "Sandboxed Accounts" (without the Email column) instead of the original Accounts table, everywhere that Accounts is used in Metabase.
-Aside from excluding columns, you can also display edited columns in an advanced sandbox.
-For example, you could truncate the Email column to display usernames instead of complete email addresses.

-However, you cannot add columns to an advanced sandbox.
-The schema of the saved SQL question (one you want to display in the sandbox) must match the schema of the original table.
-That is, your "Sandboxed Accounts" question must have the same number of columns and data types as the original Accounts table.

 ## Limitations